How to build and scale a successful B2B marketplace

 With Sharetribe’s APIs, your marketplace is infinitely extensible.
 The Integration API, event architecture, and Single Sign-On via OpenID make it simple to integrate Sharetribe with your existing software systems.
 Add multiple payment systems, custom-develop features, integrate third-party tools to address client needs, and transform your platform into a SaaS-enabled B2B marketplace.

-Create a unique look and feel
+Design a unique look and feel

-With Sharetribe, you have complete control over your marketplace's user experience.
-Customize Sharetribe Web Template for web or mobile and launch a new platform fast, or integrate marketplace features into your existing software through Sharetribe's APIs.
+With Sharetribe, you have complete control over your marketplace’s user experience.
+Customize the Sharetribe Web Template for web or mobile and launch a new platform fast, or integrate marketplace features into your existing software through Sharetribe’s APIs.

 Manage through the Admin Console